dpa99c/phonegap-launch-navigator/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Report a problem
+title: ''
+labels: ''
+assignees: ''

+---

 <!--
+IMPORTANT: PLEASE READ

 WARNING: Failure to follow the issue template guidelines below will result in the issue being immediately closed.

-Only bug reports/feature request/documentation issues should be opened here.
+Only bug reports should be opened here.

-Before opening an issue, please check a similar issue is not already open (or closed).
-Duplicates or near-duplicates will be closed immediately.
+Before opening an issue, please do the following:
+- check a similar issue is not already open (or closed) against this plugin.
+	- Duplicates or near-duplicates will be closed immediately.
+- try to reproduce the issue using the example project
+	- or if that's not possible, using an isolated test project that you are able to share
+	- this will eliminate bugs in your code or conflicts with other code as possible causes of the issue
+- any issue which is suspected of being caused by the Ionic Native wrapper should be [reported against Ionic Native](https://github.com/ionic-team/ionic-native/issues/new)
+	- Ionic Native Typescript wrappers are maintained by the Ionic Team
+	- To verify an if an issue is caused by this plugin or its Typescript wrapper, please re-test using the vanilla Javascript plugin interface (without the Ionic Native wrapper).
+	- Any issue opened here which is obviously an Ionic Typescript wrapper issue will be closed immediately.
 -->

-**I'm submitting a ...**  (check one with "x"):
-- [ ] bug report
-- [ ] feature request
-- [ ] documentation issue

 <!-- Fill out the relevant sections below and delete irrelevant sections. -->